 Fitness, footwear, clothing

-A maximum of 10 people can climb on the net at one time (incl. operator).
+A maximum of 6 people can enter at one time.

 10 minutes during peak periods